MateuszChilinski/ConsensuSV/README.md

 ```shell
 python main.py -f /home/data/autoimmuno/autoimuno_restricted/sv-callings/sv_trios/ -t
 ```
-The example command used for getting the consensus SVs:
+The example command used for getting the consensus SVs (the model included in the package is trained on the 11 SV callers shown on the example sample folder structure):
 ```shell
 python main.py -f /home/data/autoimmuno/autoimuno_restricted/sv-callings/sv_trios/ -o consensuSV
 ```